Phaserunner

 Since 2024, we are now supporting the Phaserunner being paired certain conventional ebike displays instead of the Cycle Analyst, and where the PAS sensor is plugged into the controller directly.
 This is achieved using our Main9 Superharness and is available in our SuperH kits.

-Full documentation of the setup process is still in the works, and some great features (like back-pedal regenerative braking) are not available in this configuration and require the more versatile CA3-WP display.
+Please see the Superharness Product Info Page for the full user manual and documentation details.
+Note that some great features (like back-pedal regenerative braking) are not available in this configuration and require the more versatile CA3-WP display.

 Use with BBSHD Systems